bmkramer/crossref_funder_information/README.md

 For this corpus, they found somewhat lower proportions of funding information in Crossref for most publishers than the proportion observed when looking at all journal articles in Crossreef for the most recent years (see figure below).

 Part of this is explained by the fact that Mugabushaka et al. looked at the presence of Fundref IDs specifically, not just the presence of funder names.
+In addition, observed differences could be due to specific characteristics of how and where COVID-19 publications was funded and published, and/or the selection of a subset of articles and journals also indexed in Scopus and Web of Science.

 ![**Crossref coverage of funding information - comparison to Covid-19 papers in [arXiv:2202.11639](https://arxiv.org/abs/2202.11639)** ](figures/crossref_funder_info_cf_arxiv_2202_11639.svg)